|

 Society, established as a national fundraising agency for the centre,

+ran out of gas a couple of years ago.
 The centre now relies on income from three endowment funds, some

 fundraising activities and small admission fees to operate independently of